kajchang/EuroFacts/README.md

 #### Helper Files

 `sync.js` is a helper file that you should run after adding assets.
 It will sort the json data in `src/data` and resize and reformat the images in `images/flags` and `images/icons`.
+It also compiles a list of countries from other data sources.

 `publish.js` is a shortcut to push to github pages without having to go through a Travis build.

+### Text Formatting

+Text in descriptions and in the future other fields is run through a parser located in `src/components/TextParser` that transforms calls like `Country(Great Britain)` into a link and preview to the corresponding page.